Table of Contents

 Mold, Mildew, Algae, Lichen, and other bacteria can’t hide, they die off within several minutes.

-And all you have to do afterward is rinse it all off with a gentle 60-100 PSI garden hose.
+All you have to do afterward is rinse it all off with a gentle 60-100 PSI garden hose.

 Of course, we don’t want to be biased and prefer one method over the other.
 Pressure washing is extremely powerful if you know how to use it correctly.